 Since moving to The University of Manchester she has sought to use her prior clinical experience and knowledge to raise the profile of obesity as a significant health issue amongst nurses and to embed teaching on obesity in the undergraduate nursing curriculum.
 She continues to pursue her research interests, which include understanding the role of circadian rhythm dysfunction and disrupted sleep in both severe obesity and other long term conditions such as heart failure and investigating the impact of disrupted sleep and eating behaviour on successful behaviour change.

-Jane is Professor of Psychology and Director of the Health Behaviour Research Centre at University College London.
-Her obesity research spans three areas: i) genetic and environmental influences on early appetite and growth, ii) novel intervention strategies for health behaviour change, and iii) a new programme of work on the role of energy balance behaviours in cancer risk and progression.
-She founded the charity Weight Concern to provide a voice and a source of support for obese people.
-She has research funding from Cancer Research UK, the European Union, the National Institutes of Health Research, and the Medical Research Council.
-She is a fellow of the British Psychological Society, the Academy of Behavioral Medicine, and the American Psychological Society, and was elected to the Academy of Medical Sciences in 2012.
+Dr Wardle was Professor of Psychology and Director of the Health Behaviour Research Centre at University College London.
+Her obesity research spanned three areas: i) genetic and environmental influences on early appetite and growth, ii) novel intervention strategies for health behaviour change, and iii) the role of energy balance behaviours in cancer risk and progression.
+She founded the charity Weight Concern to provide a voice and a source of support for people with obesity.
+Dr Wardle was a fellow of the British Psychological Society, the Academy of Behavioral Medicine and the American Psychological Society.

 Dr Jean-Michel Oppert, France, was awarded a SCOPE Founding Fellowship in 2004.